 When you order the

-Reports are that the customer service is excellent.
+Customer service is excellent.
 The company president gives out his cell phone number for anything that customer service can’t handle.
 I called the company number on a Sunday afternoon and Leo, the president, answered and talked to me for about an hour!

 Google Fi is a true worldwide phone and data solution, with service in over 100 countries.
 Unlimited talk and text cost $20 per month, although calls outside your home country are 20 cents a minute.
 Data is $10 per gig for the first six GB, then free thereafter.
 Throttling occurs at 15GB.